 From a marketing department’s perspective future is like a mystical infrastructure, networks that resolve issues predictively, the cloud of global unity, a tapped reservoir of human intelligence; it breathes on visions.
 The IT technicians’ stories read differently: interoperability, service level agreements, risk assessment, security, disaster preparedness, vendor management.

-The fog-covered valley that job seekers enter called the hiring process is about analytics produced from behavioral tests.
-It isn’t the IT staff and managers who are calling for psychometrics, it isn’t the CEO; it's HR's response to pivoting and disrupting and... [the future] where massive wealth awaits for the tech sector.
+The fog-covered valley that job seekers enter called the hiring process is about HR trusting in analytics, psycho-analytics and behaviorism.
+It isn’t the IT leadership or managers calling for psychometrics, it isn’t the CEO; it's HR's frantic response to pivoting and disrupting and... [the future].

 At the end of the day a CEO’s story is that he or she can’t find skilled workers.
 The US has a 63% actively participating workforce which means there are plenty of people out there if business will put aside their artificial intelligence in HR and get back to God-given intelligence, intuition, trust and honesty about a future we are all pivoting toward.